zodern/meteor-up/docs/docs.md

       // make deploys more reliable and easier to troubleshoot
       prepareBundle: true,

-      // (optional, default is false) Uses the new docker image builder
+      // (optional, default is true) Uses the new docker image builder
       // during Prepare bundle.
 When enabled,
       // Prepare Bundle is much faster
       useBuildKit: true,